GShi4Three/Tic-Tac-Toe/README.md

 # Ultimate Tic-Tac-Toe

-Creating a Tic-Tac-Toe game with a template to setup Reat in Vite.
+Creating a Tic-Tac-Toe game with a template to setup React in Vite.

 Currently, two official plugins are available: